chrischow/dataandstuff/next/2018-09-03-hdb-feature-engineering-i.md

 X_train = df[['floor_area_sqm']]
 ```

 Next, we fit a decision tree to the data.
 We must ensure that the algorithm creates bins that are not too narrowly defined.
-The problem with extremely small bins is that new, unseen data are also subject to noise, and may therefore not fall into bins in a way that would help us to improve our predictions.
+The problem with extremely small bins is that new, unseen data is noisy, and new observations may not fall into bins in a way that helps to improve predictions.
 We therefore need to (1) limit tree depth and (2) demand sufficiently large leaf (terminal) nodes.
 The parameters I chose were:

 1. **criterion = 'mse':** MSE stands for mean squared error.
 This parameter tells the model to minimise variance or L2 loss.
 2. **max_depth = 4:** Maximum depth controls the size of the tree in terms of the number of levels.
 For example, a family tree with (0) grandparents, (1) parents, (2) children, and (3) grandchildren has a depth of 3.